For Health Care Providers

 Become a Breastfeeding Friendly Practice

-Health care providers play an integral role in promoting and supporting a woman's decision to breastfeed.
-This promotion and support begins during preconception care and continues through prenatal, postpartum and ongoing care of the woman, the infant, and her family.
-Providers are vital sources of expertise to communicate the advantages of breastfeeding and the risks of not breastfeeding, help promote exclusivity and enable long-term breastfeeding success based on the mother's intentions.
+Health care providers play an integral role in promoting and supporting the decision to breastfeed.
+Promotion and support begins during preconception care and continues through prenatal, postpartum, and ongoing care of the pregnant person, the infant, and the family.
+Providers are vital sources of expertise to communicate the advantages of breastfeeding and the risks of not breastfeeding, help promote exclusivity, and enable long-term breastfeeding success based on the parent’s intentions.
 Becoming designated as a Breastfeeding Friendly Practice indicates dedication to improving and establishing optimal maternity and newborn care in support of breastfeeding.
 This designation provides opportunities to promote the quality of your services to your community.

 New York State Breastfeeding Friendly Practice Designation Materials